berndartmueller/audits/README.md

 # Audits

-This is a public profile of my adventure as a blockchain and smart contract security researcher.
+This is a public profile of my adventure as an independent blockchain and smart contract security researcher.

-Currently, I'm a lead security auditor at [Oak Security](https://www.oaksecurity.io/) (and [Solidified](https://solidified.io)), senior auditor at [trust-security.xyz](https://www.trust-security.xyz), security researcher at [Spearbit](https://spearbit.com/), top warden & judge at [Code4rena](https://code4rena.com/), and a senior watson at [Sherlock](https://app.sherlock.xyz/).
+Currently, I'm a lead security auditor at [Oak Security](https://www.oaksecurity.io/) (and [Solidified](https://solidified.io)), senior auditor at [trust-security.xyz](https://www.trust-security.xyz), security researcher at [Spearbit](https://spearbit.com/), top warden & judge at [Code4rena](https://code4rena.com/), and a (prev. senior) watson at [Sherlock](https://app.sherlock.xyz/).

+Feel free to check out my Cantina profile for more information and engagements: https://cantina.xyz/u/bernd

 I'm available for web3 security consulting and private security reviews.
 Please reach out to me on Twitter ([@berndartmueller](https://twitter.com/berndartmueller)) or Telegram ([bernd_42](https://t.me/bernd_42)) if you're interested.